Adetomilola24/LITA_Customer_Segmentation-for-Subscription-Services/README.md

 5. Long-Term Subscribers: Identifying customers with subscriptions over 12 months to assess long-term engagement.
 6. Revenue by Subscription Type: Determining revenue contributions by different subscription types.
 7. Churn by Region: Highlighting the top regions with the highest subscription cancellations.

+## Data Visualization
+The Power BI dashboard provides interactive visuals to communicate the analysis insights:

+1. Customer Segmentation View: Segments customers based on subscription type, duration, and regional distribution.
+2. Churn Analysis: Visualizes trends in cancellations over time and highlights regions with the highest churn.
+3. Subscription Trends: Shows the most popular subscription types and patterns in renewals and cancellations.
+4. Slicers and Filters: Interactive slicers allow filtering by subscription types, duration, and regions, providing a deeper dive into specific customer segments.